Muterra/doc-golix/whitepaper.md

 The one-mile overview
 =====================

-This section is intended to offer a slightly more detailed exploration of the muse.
-It builds on a basic understanding of the project, so we *recommend* that you read the above explanation first to get some context.
-Unfortunately, at this level, some technical language is unavoidable, but we'll try to offer wiki links for further reading.
-If you'd like an in-depth implementation discussion, check out [our whitepaper](/whitepaper.md); if you want implementation *instructions*, check out [our yellowpaper](/yellowpaper.md).
+This section is intended to offer a more detailed exploration of the muse.
+It builds on a basic understanding of the project; we recommend the above explanation as a primer.
+Unfortunately, at this level, some technical language is unavoidable.
+Various links have been provided for further reading or clarification.
+If you'd like an in-depth implementation discussion, check out [our yellowpaper](/yellowpaper.md).

 Failures of the web today
 -----------